-Most adjuvants have a strong T-Helper 2 (TH-2) bias in order to achieve a good neutralising antibody response.
+Most adjuvants have a strong T-Helper 2 (TH-2) bias in order to achieve a good neutralizing antibody response.
 Given the results of our research into the SARS-CoV-2 aetiology, we posit that an adjuvant is required that specifically activates innate and cell mediated immunity which will give the necessary enhancement in TH-2 response to the peptide specific epitopes.

-It has been known for several years that Bacillus Calmette-Guérin (BCG) can enhance a TH-1 response and can be used as an adjuvant for cell-based vaccines such as the melanoma cell-based Cancervax pioneered by Donald Morton (Faries et al., 2017).
-However, it cannot be used repeatedly because it will induce a non-specific humoral response that will enhance cancer progression.
-In an attempt to overcome this limitation, Standford and Rook developed a programme for improved agents that could replace Bacillus Calmette-Guérin in the control of Tuberculosis and noted that heat killed Mycobacterium vaccae had the ability to enhance TH-1 responses and suppress the humoral response, making it a therapeutic agent in its own right (Bourinbaiar et al., 2019).
-Further research showed that Mycobacterium Obuense was superior to Mycobacterium vaccae and was much easier to manufacture to good manufacturing practice standards.
-Therefore it was selected by Immodulon as the immune modulator of choice for cancer studies.
+It has been known for several years that Bacillus Calmette- Guérin (BCG) can enhance a TH-1 response and can be used as an adjuvant for cell-based vaccines such as the melanoma cell-based Cancervax pioneered by Donald Morton (Faries et al., 2017).
+However, it cannot be used repeatedly because it will induce a nonspecific humoral response that will enhance cancer progression.
+In an attempt to overcome this limitation, Standford and Rook developed a programme for improved agents that could replace BCG in the control of Tuberculosis and noted that heat killed Mycobacterium vaccae had the ability to enhance TH-1 responses and suppress the humoral response, making it a therapeutic agent in its own right (Bourinbaiar et al., 2019).
+Further research showed that Mycobacterium obuense was superior to M. vaccae and was much easier to manufacture with good manufacturing practice standards.
+Therefore, it was selected by Immodulon (IMM-101) as the immune modulator of choice for cancer studies.

-Immodulon (IMM-101) is a systemic immune modulator containing a suspension of heat-killed whole cell Mycobacterium obuense, a rapidly dividing, environmental, harmless saprophyte.
-The heat-killing treatment during manufacture safeguards patients from side-effects associated with delivering live or attenuated organisms.
+IMM-101 is a systemic immune modulator containing a suspension of heat-killed whole cell M. obuense, a rapidly dividing, environmental and harmless saprophyte.
+The heat-killing treatment during manufacture safeguards patients from side effects associated with delivering live or attenuated organisms.
 IMM-101 has been successfully used in stage 4 melanoma trials as a single agent (Stebbing et al., 2012).
-Furthermore, it has shown an ability to enhance responses to Check Point Inhibitors (CPIs) (Dalgleish et al., 2018) as well as to increase the effectiveness of Gemcitabine in a randomised study in advanced pancreatic cancer patients where a significant survival and quality of life benefit was seen on the IMM-101/Gemcitabine arm versus Gemcitabine alone (Dalgleish et al., 2016).
+Furthermore, it has shown an ability to enhance responses to check point inhibitors (Dalgleish et al., 2018) as well as to increase the effectiveness of Gemcitabine in a randomized study in patients with advanced pancreatic cancer where a significant survival and quality of life benefit was seen on the IMM-101/Gemcitabine arm versus Gemcitabine alone (Dalgleish et al., 2016).